raquevedo/AppArCar/user_service/db/README.md

 ## Datatypes
 We only use a few data types for improve perfomance and maintence high standard modeling techniques

-Adventage
+**Adventage**
--Compatibility with back-end framework
+- Compatibility with back-end framework
--Simplify modeling task
+- Simplify modeling task
--Reduce transformation at downstream
+- Reduce transformation at downstream
--Simplify interactions with other services
+- Simplify interactions with other services

-Data types permitted
+**Data types permitted**

--BIGINT
+- BIGINT
--INTEGER
+- INTEGER
--FLOAT
+- FLOAT
--VARCHAR
+- VARCHAR
--DATE
+- DATE
--DATETIME
+- DATETIME

 ## General conventions

-Mandatory: All tables should be contains
+**Mandatory**: All tables should be contains

-id : UNIQUE ID AUTOINCREMENTAL
+- id : UNIQUE ID AUTOINCREMENTAL

 AUDIT COLUMNS

-sys_created_at_dttm: DATETIME
+- sys_created_at_dttm: DATETIME
-sys_updated_at_dttm: DATETIME
+- sys_updated_at_dttm: DATETIME

 ## Naming conventions